claasd/caffoa.net/readme.md

 # Dependency Injection

 For simple straightforward use, you only need to pass your factory as Dependency Injection.
 You can, however, change the behavior of parsing, serialisation and error handling through DI.
-The constructor of the generated function class takes three optional interfaces, that you can overwrite.
+The constructor of the generated function class takes three optional interfaces, that you can implement or inherit from the default implementation.
 Simply create an implementation of either [one of the the interfaces](https://github.com/claasd/caffoa.net/tree/main/CdIts.Caffoa.Abstractions), or inherit one of the [default implementations](https://github.com/claasd/caffoa.net/tree/main/CdIts.Caffoa/Defaults) if you only need to change a small portion.
 * `ICaffoaErrorHandler` / `CaffoaDefaultErrorHandler`: handles errors that may occur during parsing.
 Default implementation returns BadRequest with a human readable error string
 * `ICaffoaJsonParser` / `DefaultCaffoaJsonParser`: Parses incoming JSON objects to model objects.